 Distance Counselling: Safe and Confidential

-My distance counselling takes place through a secure website, which provides numerous ways of engaging with each other in a protected environment.
+My online counselling takes place through a secure website, which provides numerous ways of engaging with each other in a protected environment.
 You can schedule your own appointments, adjust them, fill in relevant forms for our process together at your own convenience – the advantages are limitless.
 Because of the specialist design this form of online counselling has numerous advantages over the traditional well-known “Skype counselling”.

-Please note that many people refer to Skype counselling when they speak of distance counselling.
+Please note that many people refer to Skype counselling when they speak of online counselling.
 However, the Skype platform is not encrypted and is not secure for confidential conversations.
 Unless it is for non-confidential purposes, Skype should actually not be used for counselling or psychotherapy.
 Trained and accredited distance counsellors will only use secure platforms.